supercollider/supercollider/README_WINDOWS.md

 built automatically during the SC build.
 In order to add ASIO and/or DSound support, the respective SDKs (gratis downloads) have to be obtained and added to the source tree.
 DSound support in the MinGW build uses the library provided by MinGW, so no SDK is needed.
+Portaudio is provided by MSYS, but ASIO and DirectX support need to be added if wished.
+This requires to re-build the package within the MSYS2 environment (very easy).

-### Arrangement of toolchain, libraries and SDKs
+### Arrangement of toolchain, libraries and SDKs (irrelevant for MSYS2)

 - Toolchain/IDE
   - *[MinGW][Qt]*: embedded in the Qt folder tree, downloaded together with Qt.
 Likely